-The School of Medicine Scholarship Committee awards four $10,000 scholarships to outstanding medical students in each class (twelve awards total) who have demonstrated and sustained an exceptional performance in one or more areas at OHSU.
-First-year students are invited to apply in winter or spring term, and second, third, and fourth-year students are invited to apply in fall term.
+The School of Medicine Scholarship Committee awards up to four $10,000 scholarships to outstanding medical students in each class (16 awards total) who have demonstrated and sustained an exceptional performance in one or more areas at OHSU.
+First-year students are invited to apply in winter or spring term, and second-, third-, and fourth-year students are invited to apply in fall term.

 Edwin C. Cadman, MD Scholarship